kazu-yamamoto/Mew/README.md

 ## Privacy policy

 Users need to configure their e-mail addresses and e-mail servers but such information is not sent anywhere.
-Users are not trucked at all.
+Users are not tracked at all.

 ## Information